inconvergent/cl-veq/README.md

 # VEQ

-VEQ is a set of convenience utilities for writing (1d/)2d/3d vector mathematics.
-It suports single vectors or arrays of vectors, with some broadcasting and reduction operations.
+VEQ is a DSL and a set of utilities for doing dealing with (primarily) 1d/2d/3d/nd point vectors and  arrays of point vectors.
+It includes some geometry utilities like intersection tests, and other things related to graphics programming.

 VEQ was written to be the vector library used in my generative art library [auxin](https://github.com/inconvergent/auxin), and in